 Home / Blog - Advice / Composite Cladding For Garden Walls

 An old brick wall can divide opinions.
-For some, it represents a rustic aesthetic feature which perfectly frames their cottage garden flowerbeds.
-For others though, a crumbling wall is an eyesore, not in-keeping with the modern aesthetic of a garden space this day and age.
-Your standard options are to rebuild it, remove it, and put a fence up or to modernise it with a render.
+For some, it represents a rustic aesthetic feature that perfectly frames their cottage garden flowerbeds.
+For others though, a crumbling wall is an eyesore, not in-keeping with the modern aesthetic of a garden space.
+Your standard options are to rebuild it, remove it, put a fence up, or to modernise it with a render.
 Rather than re-model or destroy a tired-looking wall garden, how about giving it a facelift?
-Installing composite cladding on garden walls is becoming an increasingly popular option for many homeowners and specifiers alike who are seeking a more contemporary, lower maintenance surround to their outdoor spaces.
+Installing composite cladding on garden walls is becoming an increasingly popular option for many homeowners and specifiers alike who are seeking a more contemporary, low maintenance surround to their outdoor spaces.

-There are two main types of cladding that NeoTimber® manufactures and both can be used expertly to clad a garden wall.
+There are two main types of cladding that NeoTimber® manufactures, and both can be used expertly to clad a garden wall.
 These are traditional and capped composite.
-Our traditional products include our Classic cladding range and is designed to weather down to a natural tone in the first few months.
-Capped includes our Deluxe and Slatted cladding ranges and resists fading, keeping its’ original colour thanks to the polymer outer shell.
+Our traditional products include our Classic cladding range, which is designed to weather down to a natural tone in the first few months.
+Capped includes our Deluxe and Slatted cladding ranges and resists fading, keeping its original colour thanks to the polymer outer shell.
 Thinking of re-cladding your garden wall with composite cladding?
 Check out our helpful advice below…

 Order FREE Samples Today!